ju-bezdek/langchain-decorators/README.md

 ## Output parsers

 - The llm_prompt decorator tries to detect the best output parser based on the return type (if not set, it returns the raw string).
-- list, dict, and pydantic outputs are supported natively (automatically).
+- list, dict, and Pydantic model outputs are supported natively.

 ```python
 # this example should run as-is